frederic-perez/AmE-dictionary/data/idioms.md

 __be in for a treat__ To be guaranteed to receive or experience something unexpectedly pleasant or beneficial. _Is this your first time seeing this movie?
 Gosh, you.re in for a treat!_
 __be in over (one’s) head__ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I’m in over my head with Amy.
 She wants marriage, kids, and a house, and I’m just not ready for any of that._
 __be just the same (to someone)__ To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
+__be kept in the dark (about something)__ To be kept uninformed (about something); to be excluded from full knowledge or disclosure (of something). _I don’t fully trust John to keep our plan a secret, so I think it best that he be kept in the dark for now._
 __be kicked upstairs__ To be promoted to a higher role or position in a company that has little actual responsibility or authority.
 __be knocking on heaven’s door__ To be dying; to be approaching or very close to death (i.e., about to be admitted into the afterlife).
 __be left (out) in the cold__ To be ignored, forgotten, or excluded, as from a group, activity, benefit, etc.